-In 2015, Hope Credit Union (HOPE) received a call from Regions Bank to inquire about the possibility of a donation of several bank branches located in small towns throughout Mississippi to HOPE.
-The bank's business model did not allow it to offer a full range of financial products and services in the areas where its branches were located.
-One of their branches was in the Mississippi Delta town of Moorhead.
-With a population of about 2,000, Moorhead is 88% African-American, has a 49% poverty rate, and Regions Bank was its only financial institution.
-The branch was also located in Sunflower County, where more than 40% of households were unbanked or underbanked - well above the national average.
+With a population of about 2,000, the town of Moorhead in the Mississippi Delta is 88% African-American, has a 49% poverty rate, and Regions Bank was its only financial institution.
+The branch was also located in Sunflower County, where more than 40% of households were unbanked or underbanked-well above the national average.